ksc-fe/kpc/components/tree/demos/custom.md

 ## en-US

-You can custom node content by `label` block, the block will pass two parameters:
+You can customize node content by `label` block, the block will pass two parameters:

 1. the original data of `data` node
 2. `node` node object ( component internally maps the node data to a node object,the property has some properties and methods )